tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
 This is because viruses by themselves cannot replicate (read: grow), nor can they derive their own energy (read: food).

-However, once they come into contact with a host cell, that is when they exhibit all these properties.
+However, once they breach into a host cell, that is when they exhibit all these properties.
+They can create more copies of themselves and package them for redistribution, also derive energy from the host to keep doing so.
+They use the host's resources to perform their everyday tasks, thereby weakening the host (the host falls sick, you might see where this is going).

 It might have probably occured to you that viruses are like parasites in nature, and you wouldn't be wrong!

 To make things clear, the larger consensus among the scientific community is to not treat viruses as living organisms, but rather as androids ().